-You can interrupt the thread cutting process by pressing the NC Stop key and then INTERNAL STOP.
-The TNC displays the MANUAL OPERATION soft key.
-After pressing MANUAL OPERATION, you can retract the tool in the active spindle axis.
+You can interrupt the thread cutting process by pressing the NC Stop key.
+The TNC displays the MANUAL TRAVERSE soft key.
+After you pressed the MANUAL TRAVERSE soft key, you can retract the tool from the active spindle axis.
 To resume machining after the interruption, press the RESTORE POSITION soft key and NC Start.
-The TNC moves the tool back to the starting position.
+The TNC moves the tool back to the position it had assumed before the NC Stop key was pressed.